CERT-Polska/mquery/docs/utils/README.md

     as long, as there's anything left to compact.
  - [nanobench.py](./nanobench.md) - A small helper script, used by the developers to benchmark Ursadb performance on a given machine and with a given configuration.
+ - [s3index.py](./s3index.md) - Helper script for indexing samples from s3.
+    It serves as a demonstration, not a best practice.
+In the current version it suffers from a performance problems, so may not be suitable for big deployments.